What Is Paul & the Resurrection of Israel About?

 Chapter 3—the Israel Problem and the Gentiles

-In fact, as Staples writes, “possession of the Torah, birth, and circumcision provide no security against God’s impartial judgment if one does not behave justly” (142).
+Staples argues from Romans 1–2 that all humanity, including Israel, stand under sin and God’s impartial judgment (135).
+As Staples writes, “possession of the Torah, birth, and circumcision provide no security against God’s impartial judgment if one does not behave justly” (142).
+Both disobedient Jews and sinful Gentiles face judgment alike.
 So a “disobedient Jew will receive the same punishment as a sinful gentile,” but then at the same time a gentile who doesn’t have the torah who “does the things of the Torah” (Rom 2:14; cf. Deut 6:4; Heb 3:16, 18–19) will receive the same “glory, honor, and immortality” (142).

 Chapter 4—Salvation Through Justification